Charity Hospital (New Orleans): Hurricane Katrina

 Like its sister hospital, University Hospital, Charity Hospital sustained severe flood damage during Hurricane Katrina in 2005.
 The evacuation of patients from the flooded hospital made national headlines, where patients had to be ferried out through high floodwaters and then be picked up by helicopter at the roof of Tulane hospital, as toilets backed up, essential supplies dwindled, and temperatures rose above 100 degrees.
 There were reports of hand pumped ventilators being used to breathe for patients and personnel using IV fluids to feed each other after food ran out.
 The evacuation was also halted by reports of sniper fire.
 A doctor was quoted as saying the smell was, "so bad it had many of us gagging and some people even threw up."
 Despite the ordeal, only eight patients died, mostly ICU patients, with more deaths occurring at other hospitals across the city, such as Lindy Boggs Medical Center and Memorial Medical Center.

 After the storm, a temporary clinic named the Spirit of Charity was established at the Convention Center.
 The temporary Spirit of Charity Clinic was later relocated to the New Orleans Centre building adjacent to the Superdome.
 In February 2007, a renovated University Hospital had taken over interim responsibilities of emergency care to the city which Charity originally provided.
-In August 2015, the LSU Health Sciences Center completed the new $1.1 billion medical center named University Medical Center New Orleans.
-The hospital consolidated the functions of both the already closed Charity Hospital and University Hospital.

-Failed campaign to rebuild Charity Hospital
+Attempts to re-develop the site

-The Foundation for Historical Louisiana hired the internationally renowned architectural firm, RMJM Hillier, to, "examine and evaluate the entire Big Charity structure to determine the advisability of repairing or restructuring the entire facility."
+In 2012, the Foundation for Historical Louisiana hired the internationally renowned architectural firm, RMJM Hillier, to, "examine and evaluate the entire Big Charity structure to determine the advisability of repairing or restructuring the entire facility."
 RMJM Hillier determined the art deco building to be structurally sound—with its original design being architecturally exceptional and "ahead of its time."
 Rehabilitation into a 21st-century, state-of-the-art facility would be the fastest, most cost-effective way to return quality healthcare and a teaching hospital to New Orleans.
 This idea was scrubbed in favor of using University Hospital as an interim hospital and building University Medical Center New Orleans and a new Southeast Louisiana Veterans Health Care System Medical Center in the adjacent neighborhood of lower Mid-City.
+In August 2015, the LSU Health Sciences Center completed the new $1.1 billion medical center named University Medical Center New Orleans.
+The hospital consolidated the functions of both the already closed Charity Hospital and University Hospital.